jonathanlamar/nvim/README.md

 2. Back up your neovim config.
 3. Make sure the dependencies are installed (see below).
 4. Run `./install.sh`.
 The files in this repo will be symlinked to your `~/.config/nvim` folder.
 5. Paste the following in `lua/this_computer.lua`.
-Change to match the actual path to the neovim conda environment that was created during the install script.
+Change to match the actual path to the neovim virtual environment that was created during the install script.
    - Yeah, I know.
 It's a minor TODO to infer this automatically.